First Baptist Church (Stoneham, Massachusetts)

-The First Baptist Church is a historic church building at 457 Main Street in Stoneham, Massachusetts, housing an evangelical congregation.
+The First Baptist Church is a historic church building at 457 Main Street in Stoneham, Massachusetts, United States, housing an evangelical congregation.
 The church was built in 1892 and added to the National Register of Historic Places in 1984.
 It is one central Stoneham's three 19th-century churches, and is a fine local example of Queen Anne architecture.

 Description and history

 The First Baptist Church is set on the west side of Main Street (Massachusetts Route 28), at the northwest corner with Hancock Street, just south of the town's central business district.
 It is a large brick building with a roughly rectangular footprint running parallel to Main Street.
 The roof is gabled, with cross-gables facing Main Street, and a two-story tower projecting from the main block between them.
 The gable ends are finished in wood shingles.
 The tower is in three stages, with an entry at the first level, a tall belfry stage with paired round-arch windows, and a four-sided steeple at the top.

 The Baptist congregation was established in Stoneham in 1870, and met in a chapel on Common Street until this edifice was built in 1892 on the former estate of one of Stoneham's leading shoe manufacturers.
 The building is relatively little-altered since then; notably, its original slate roof has been replaced by asphalt shingles.